 Having niche-specific boards will help your target audience find your content.
-You can create as many as you want, however, make sure they align with your purpose.
-Here are a few examples of boards you can create depending on your niche:
+You can create as many as you want, however, make sure they align with your purpose and that you save fresh content to them regularly.

-- Food: “Keto Diet Recipes”, “Holiday-Inspired Recipes”
+- Food: “Easy Keto Diet Recipes”, “Quick Holiday-Inspired Recipes”

-- Mental Health: “Self-Care Tips + Resources”, “Positive Affirmations”
+- Mental Health: “Self-Care Tips and Resources”, “Daily Positive Affirmations”

-- Fashion: “Personal Style Tips”, “Plus-Size Clothing”
+- Fashion: “Personal Style Tips”, “Plus-Size Fashion Inspiration”

-- Beauty: “Makeup Tips + Hacks”, ” Natural Hair Tips”
+- Beauty: “Makeup Tips and Hacks”, ” Natural Hair Growth Remedies”